 - Pour clone juice into cap

-You are now ready to begin removing material from your plants for your cuttings.
+You are now ready to begin removing material from the plants for your cuttings.

-- Cut off the top of a lateral (with scissors or a scalpel) so that it has at least 2 sets of leaves left on it.
+Cut off the top of a lateral (with scissors or scalpel) so that it has at least 2 sets of leaves left on it.
 Your cutting should now have the top leaf material and at least one other set of leaves below with a node (young shoot or beginning of new lateral) above each leaf.

-- Keeping your scalpel blade flush with the stem/outer bark cut away the bottom node/s and the leaf.
-You should now be left with at least one set of leaves and growing tip above where you just cut.
+Keeping your scalpel blade flush with the stem, cut away the bottom node/s and the leaf.
+You should now be left with at least one set of leaves or growing tip above where you just cut.

-- Approximately 5mm beneath where the nodes were slice through the stem on a 45-degree angle.
+Approximately 5mm beneath where the nodes were slice through the stem on a 45-degree angle.
 See following image which outlines preparing the base of the cutting for cloning.

-- Dip the base of the cutting in the clone juice.
-Ensure that the clone juice covers the nodes to the base of the stem
+Dip the base of the cutting in the clone juice.
+Ensure that the clone juice covers the now removed nodes and scraped to the base of the stem.
+See following image….

-- Place the cutting into the rockwool.
-Ensure that the stem is securely in place and the node/s are at least 3ml below the surface of the rockwool.
+Place the cutting into the rockwool.
+Ensure that the stem is securely in place (snug fit) and that nodes are at least 3mm below the surface of the rockwool.
+See following image

 Light, Humidity, Action